prantlf/properties-to-prototype/README.md

 Moves properties out of classes to prototypes, ensures not minified class name.

-Works together with JavaScript AST processor hooks in [requirejs-esm] and [requirejs-esm-preprocessor], for example.
+Works together with JavaScript AST processor hooks in [requirejs-esm], [requirejs-esm-preprocessor] and [backbone-class-syntax], for example.

 ## Synopsis